Chapter in this post:

 At least under macOS 10.15 Catalina it is now possible to download complete installer files from old macOS versions via the terminal.
 In the following I will show you the command line required for this as well as a list with the individual versions of old Apple operating systems.
 So you can download the correct installer for the Mojave downgrade as well as earlier system versions for your old Mac, iBook or the like.
 Learn how to downgrade from Catalina to Mojave Is there ... here; a list of the App Store download sources for old macOS installers i have here for you.

-With the current operating system for Apple computers, macOS 10.15 Catalina, there is a new terminal command with which installer files can be pulled from the Apple servers quickly and easily.
+With the current operating system for Apple computers, macOS 10.15 Catalina, there is a new one Port-Command to quickly and easily pull installer files from Apple's servers.
 I just tried the command line on macOS 10.14 Mojave - and it didn't work.
-This possibility of downloading installer files is currently really only limited to the latest system.
-If you have this, you can load old macOS installer files with the following command line in the terminal (enter the number combination instead of "VERSION NUMBER"):
+So this ability to download installer files is really limited to the latest system at the moment.
+If you have this, you can load old macOS installer files with the following command line in the terminal (instead of “VERSION NUMBER” enter the number combination):

 $ softwareupdate --fetch-full-installer --full-installer-version VERSION NUMBER